spacemaus/postvox/README.md

 Help
 =======
 First, you need a nickname.
 Run `vox init --nick <nickname>` to register a name.
-Minimum of six characters: letters and numbers only for now.
+Minimum of six characters, maximum of 64: letters and numbers only for now.

 When you run `vox init`, it'll create an **encryption key** for you, and store it in ~/.voxprofiles.
 Any data you publish will be signed with this key.